ansys/pymechanical-env/README.rst

 Overview
 --------
-``ansys-mechanical-env`` supports ``PyMechanical`` in Linux environment.
+``ansys-mechanical-env`` facilitates the integration of ``PyMechanical`` within a Linux environment..

-- Finds the version and location of mechanical or gives user an option to provide version number to find the location
+- Automatically determine the version and location of the ANSYS Mechanical software.
+- Offers users the option to manually specify the version number.
-- Loads all environment variable necessary for PyMechanical.
+- Configure and set all the requisite environment variables.

 How to install